 No district in Lisbon is more praised for fado music than Lisbon’s historic Mouraria area.
 It is said that the melancholic sounds of the music and singing of the Moorish people were at the base of fado (meaning fate) music, often described as the Portuguese blues.

-Mouraria Lisbon, restaurant/bar & fado house ‘Maria da Mouraria’, Largo da Severa 2.
+Mouraria Lisbon, restaurant/bar & fado house ‘Maria da Mouraria’ in wintertime, Largo da Severa 2.

 It is said that Maria da Severa was born in this house, that’s why this place was created (in 2013) to promote fado as a tribute to the legendary singer, considered by many as the first fadista.
 She died here, at the age of 26 years old, November 30, 1846.

 Square Largo da Severa, Mouraria Lisbon, September 2018

 Terrace fado restaurant Maria da Mouraria.
 Square Largo da Severa has been renovated in recent years.
 Very quiet atmosphere, because no cars can come here.
 Picture: Henk van de Weerd

 Teatro da Revista (a sort of vaudeville theatre) Lisbon: Revue about Maria da Severa’s life

 Maria is said to have been a tall and gracious prostitute, and would sing the fado in taverns, were she encounters a Count, Armando de Vimioso, bohemian, and a celebrated and aristocratic bullfighter.